alcir-junior-caju/study-english/presentation.md

 > **Language items:** verb to be, verb to have, adjectives, simple present, personal information.

+> _I am not sure, but I want to finish my studies and work less and enjoy life more.
+Maybe opening a startup that can make a difference using technology._
+>
+> _For that to happen, I need to be strong, have discipline, be organized and focused._
+>
+> _My life choices are: family, always study, enjoying life more, working less, technology always._

 When you finish writing, proofread the text.
 Pay attention to spelling, to vocabulary appropriateness, and to sentence construction.
 Also, make sure you answered all questions and included all parts.